 You have good treatment options for NMIBC (non-muscle invasive bladder cancer).
 Knowing the stage and grade of the tumor helps your doctor decide how to treat your cancer.

 TURBT-a way to test and treat tumors

 TURBT stands for transurethral resection of a bladder tumor.
-It describes TURBT and how it allows doctors to:
+It allows doctors to:

 - Get a closer look at the bladder - Remove a sample of the tumor for testing

 How TURBT works